MTV (UK & Ireland): 2002–2010

 In 2002, MTV began to air programming from MTV US, similar to other MTV channels in Europe.
 MTV began to drop some of its localised programming in favour of MTV US shows.
 These shows included Jackass, Date My Mom and Dismissed.
 Despite targeted efforts to play certain types of music videos in limited rotation, MTV greatly reduced its overall rotation of music videos throughout the first decade of the 2000s.
 While music videos dominated the channel in early 2000-2002 the rate of music rotation declined rapidly.
 Similar trends are noted on other European MTV channels and other sister networks in the US.

 On 6 September 2006, MTV Flux launched in the UK and Ireland.
 MTV Flux was an attempt at marrying a video music channel with interactive online features.
 It had both a social media component, where users could set up their own, individual profiles as well as access to submit video clips through the MTV Flux website.
 MTV Flux was shuttered in January 2008.

-On 22 July 2007, MTV in the UK was renamed to 'MTV One' with a major new branding launching across most of the MTV channels.
+On 22 July 2007, MTV in the UK was renamed 'MTV One' with a major new branding launching across most of the MTV channels.
 MTV2 was renamed 'MTV Two' to follow the consistent branding across the channels.
 Promotion started on 1 July 2007 under the title 'MTV New 22.07.07'.
 The rebrand saw viewers engaging with the channel.
 In early 2009, it was announced that MTV One would be rebranded as simply MTV and the one-hour timeshift MTV One +1 as MTV +1 on 1 July 2009.

 For most of 2008, MTV's main source of music video programming was based on its sister channels MTV Two, MTV Hits, MTV Dance, MTV Base and TMF.
 As of 2009 the only music based programming on MTV include MTV Push, MTV World Stage and MTV Iggy.
 These shows are produced by MTV Networks International and are shown on most MTV channels worldwide.

 On 1 July 2009 MTV available in the UK and Ireland adopted MTV's global identity as part of MTV International.
 64 MTV channels now share similar music and entertainment content and similar on-air and online branding.
 Part of the rebrand saw a 50/50 balance in the number of music based programming and reality based TV series that air on the channels.

 From 2010, MTV increased its music output which has since been diluted by reality based television programmes.
 As part of a global strategy MTV music content with the launch of MTV World Stage and Friday Night Music, both shows helped to maintain MTV's audience figures.